 Recreational opportunities abound.
 White sand beaches beckon to sunbathers and picnickers.
 Hiking, biking and horseback trails lead to scenic points on the island.
 A marina serves sailboats, powerboats, and kayakers.
 Campers come to watch beautiful sunrises and sunsets in seclusion found only minutes from their urban homes.

-Many people enjoy swimming in Great Salt Lake's salty water, which is several times more salty than the ocean.
+Many people enjoy swimming in Great Salt Lake's salty water, which is several times saltier than the ocean.
 Because it is so salty, the water is extra buoyant and people float on its surface.

 Beautiful scenery close to Salt Lake City and other Wasatch Front towns